Indicators of Sustainable Development

 - Indicator A56: Energy usage per person

-- Defined as the total energy usage per annum per person in metric tonnes
+- Defined as the total energy usage per annum per person in metric tonnes of coal equivalent.

 - Indicator A57: Fuelwood usage